neithere/tool/docs/source/index.rst

 .. _PyModels: http://packages.python.org/pymodels

 There is no such thing as a "Tool module" as opposed to mere "Python modules".
-And Python module can be plugged into a Tool project as long as that module makes use of at least one of the basic external components, i.e. provides commands, fires or listens to signals, provides standard WSGI middleware, defines routing rules, etc. It is extremely easy to make an ordinary script or
+Any Python module can be plugged into a Tool project as long as that module makes use of at least one of the basic external components, i.e. provides commands, fires or listens to signals, provides standard WSGI middleware, defines routing rules, etc. It is extremely easy to make an ordinary script or